transcend-io/terraform-aws-sombra/README.md

 ## Examples

-We have an example of deploying soombra in the `./example` folder`.
+We have an example of deploying sombra in the `./example` folder`.

 ## Releases